Early Education Funding (EEF) for 2, 3 and 4 year olds

 A brief overview of information for providers.
 For more details information, read the guidance notes.

-Please note that all funding claims will need to be completed electronically through our Provider Portal.
+Please note that all funding claims will need to be completed electronically through our Establishment Portal.

 |Date of birthday range||Earliest entitlement starts from|